 Be aware of the different weather in Cusco, as this will have a big impact on your overall experience in Peru.

 May – October is the best time to visit Peru as this is the dry season in the Peruvian highlands, the most visited part of the country.
+During this time, you’ll enjoy sunny days and cool nights, with little to no rain.
+However, you can expect more travelers and higher prices.

 2. Do Peruvians Speak English?